Arcade and Attica Railroad: History

-On May 23, 1917, the Arcade and Attica Railroad (A&A) was formed by local investors to operate the line.
+On May 23, 1917, the Arcade and Attica Railroad (ARA) was formed by local investors to operate the line.
 The line had its ups and downs but survived.
 It had the enviable distinction of not laying off a single employee during the Great Depression.
 In 1941, the company purchased a 44-ton diesel locomotive from General Electric.
 The diesel locomotive was more dependable and much less expensive to operate than the steam locomotives.
 Many people credit this locomotive with preventing the A&A from going bankrupt in 1941.
 The A&A operated passenger service until 1951 when the Erie stopped providing a service on the Buffalo-Hornell line, including the connection with the A&A in Attica.
 In 1957, the line was abandoned between Attica and North Java because of severe washouts in the spring of that year.

 In 1962, the ARA was seeking additional revenue to supplement the freight income and decided to re-enter passenger excursion services.
 They purchased a 2-8-0 type steam locomotive, No. 18, from the Boyne City Railroad, along with two Boonton-style commuter coaches from Erie Lackawanna Railway, No. 18 was restored and hauled the railroad's first official steam passenger run on July 27, 1962.
 The following year, the railroad purchased their second steam locomotive, a 4-6-0 type steam locomotive, No. 14, from the Escanaba and Lake Superior Railroad along with more Delaware, Lackawanna and Western coaches purchased.
 The line would become known as the "Grand Scenic Route".

 During the 1960s, the A&A struck its mark when Borden's debuted the non-dairy creamer Cremora.
 The Arcade facility was the sole Cremora production plant in the United States until its closure in 1970.
 The A&A brought in the raw supplies and shipped out the finished product across the U.S., its orange and white boxcars becoming iconic in the process.

 On May 27, 2017, the railroad held a 100th anniversary celebration marking the corporation's centenary.
 As part of the celebration, steam locomotive No. 18 was turned on the wye to face the railroad south for the first time in its history.
 Until that weekend, it had always faced north.
 Other events included speeches at the station, employee photographs, a ribbon-cutting ceremony, and a cake-cutting at the Curriers Depot.